What's Involved With A Bank Audit?

 What Is A Bank Audit?

-A bank audit is a formal process in which the services, information systems, financial records, and/or procedures of a bank, credit union, or other financial institution are reviewed and summarized in a report.
+A bank audit is a formal process in which the services, information systems, records, financial position, and/or procedures of a bank, credit union, or other financial institution are reviewed and summarized in a report.

 Every financial service company has a legal requirement to undergo audits regularly to comply with laws and regulations, as well as industry standards.